Corgile/Clash-for-Linux/README.md

 ## Optional

 Manage clash as a linux service:

 ```shell
 sudo vim /etc/systemd/system/clash.service
 ```

+**It is recommended for `clash` running as a backstage process in `tmux` session, which we will have an easy access to its console/logs by `tmux at -t clash`**.
 Content of clash.service:

 ```text
 [Unit]